 self.likes.size + self.dislikes.size.
 With this change, the similarity value becomes dependent on the number of items that

 self has rated, but not the number of items that

 user has rated.
 As such, this makes their similarity values not be reflective:

 My reasoning behind this is that newer users who have not had a chance to submit likes and dislikes for many objects should not be punished for simply being new.
 Recommendations for new users can really suck!
 Say I’ve submitted ratings for five items, you’ve submitted ratings for fifty, and four of these items are the same.
 If we share the same ratings for three of those items, I want my similarity value for you to be high.
 I’m new here!
 It will potentially help me get better recommendations faster.
 You, on the other hand… You’ve seen things, man.
 You don’t need handouts from the system.
 Your similarity value with me should be much lower.

 Clearly, the Jaccardian similarity coefficient is a very intuitive way to compare people when the rating system is binary.
 The other algorithms I mentioned are pretty cool too, but Likes/Dislikes and set math were just made for each other.
 They’re like peanut butter and jelly.
 Bananas and Nutella.
-Charlie Sheen and cocaine.
+Bored people and reality television.
 It’s a beautiful marriage that I hope will last forever, even if I wasn’t invited to the wedding.